 Walking the streets of Panama is another story.
-The music blasting out of every car stereo and shopkeepers radio is something different – it’s dancehall reggae in Spanish.
-The tracks are often direct translations of Jamaican club hits, often not, but always replete with fiery beats, and chatted in that loose-lipped Jamaican style.
+The music blasting out of every car stereo and shopkeepers radio is something different–it’s dancehall reggae in Spanish.
+The tracks are often direct translations of Jamaican club hits, or not, but always replete with fiery beats, and chatted in that loose-lipped Jamaican style.
 I couldn’t get enough.

-Panama’s reggae story begins in the early 1980s, in a place called Colón.
-Colón lies on the other side of the isthmus, just an hour’s drive away from glittering Panama City.
+Panama’s reggae story begins in the early 1980s, in a place called Colón, which lies on the other side of the isthmus, just an hour’s drive away from glittering Panama City.
 From outside appearances, the two cities couldn’t be more different.
-Over the years, the once handsome colonial city of Colón has suffered from near-abandonment.
+Over the years, the once-handsome colonial city of Colón has suffered from near abandonment.
 The New Orleans-style homes have been allowed to slowly fall apart, and the streets are strewn with potholes.
 Guidebooks warn tourists against stepping foot in the crime-ridden city.
 They’re being overdramatic, but the tourists stay away just the same.

-The city has long been the center of Afro-Antillean culture in Panama – before reggae, calypso ruled here.
-In the early 80s, DJs began to spin reggae records at street parties at 13th street and Bolivar, and at an empty lot by the railroad tracks known as El Ferrocarríl.
+The city has long been the center of Afro-Antillean culture in Panama–before reggae and calypso ruled here.
+In the early ’80s, DJs began to spin reggae records at street parties at 13th street and Bolivar, and at an empty lot by the railroad tracks known as El Ferrocarríl.
 Early artists such as Gaby, Nes el Sensacional, Jam & Suppose, Calito Soul and Rastanini began singing in Spanish over the B-sides, and in less than a decade, reggae had taken over Panama.

 “I don’t know what Colón got,” says reggae star Kafu Banton, in halting English.
 “But we got a lot of talented people.”
 Banton goes on to list the gold-medal prizefighters and grand-slam blackballers native to the city.
 “Most of the popular artists in Panama are from Colón.
 And the majority of the DJs on the radio station right now, they’re from Colón too.”